ConnectingEurope/eInvoicing-EN16931/README.md

   * Eclipse 4.6.x latest (m2e - Maven for Eclipse - must be contained)
   * For building on the commandline use Apache Maven 3.x (latest)

+ ## Create XSLTs from Schematrons

+ Invoke `mvn process-resources` after changes - it will regenerate the XSLTs from the source SCHs.